crankeye/pebble-mtg-life-counter/README.md

 Pebble MTG Life Counter
 ===================
 A Magic: The Gathering life counter and round timer for the Pebble smart watch.
-Tracks two players life totals, the last two life total changes, and round time.
+Tracks two players life totals, the last two life total changes per player, and round time.

 ![alt tag](https://raw.github.com/crankeye/pebble-mtg-life-counter/master/screenshots/usage.png)
 How to Use